Overview

 Family Office Solutions

-FLP offers Family Office Solutions to our family clients, which may include investment analysis, investment management, and family
+FLP offers Family Office Solutions, which may include investment analysis, investment management, and family office

-office administration.
-Family Office Solutions include articulating goals, establishing family office structures, defining roles and
+administration.
+Family Office Solutions include articulating goals, establishing family office structures, defining roles and decision-

-decision-making responsibilities, formalizing communication, and creating consolidated reporting.
-We will analyze terms and fees of
+making responsibilities, formalizing communication, and creating consolidated reporting.
+We will analyze terms and fees of existing

-existing investments, calculate asset class exposures, and recommend changes as applicable.
-Our Family Office Solutions clients will
+investments, calculate asset class exposures, and recommend changes as needed.
+Our Family Office Solutions clients will have full

-have full access to our investment advisory and investment management capabilities described above.
-We do not provide any
+access to our investment advisory and investment management capabilities described above.
+We do not provide any accounting,

-accounting, tax, or legal advice and we do not prepare any financial statements, tax returns, or legal documents in connection with
+tax, or legal advice and we do not prepare any financial statements, tax returns, or legal documents in connection with the

 DPL Financial Partners, LLC (“DPL”) is a third-party provider of a platform of insurance consultancy services to its clients with a